YuzukiHD/YuzukiLOHCC-PRO/README.md

 Ultra low cost Loop Out HDMI-USB Video Acquisition (HDMI Capture Card) based on MS2130 and MS9332 + MS8003

 MS2130 is a USB 3.2 Gen 1 high-definition video and audio acquisition chip, which is internally integrated with USB 3.2 Gen 1 Device controller, data transceiver module, and audio and video processing module.
 The MS2130 can transmit the audio and video signals input by HDMI to a PC, smartphone, or tablet for preview or collection through the USB 3.2 Gen 1 interface.
-The MS2130 output supports YUV422 and MJPEG modes, and is compatible with Windows, Android and Mac OS systems.
+The MS2130 output supports YUV422 and MJPEG modes, and is compatible with Windows, Linux, Android and Mac OS systems.
 Support OBS Studio, Camera, and FFmpeg.

 - Support HDMI 4Kx2K@30Hz and HDMI 2.0, YCbCr420 4Kx2K@60Hz Loop Out
 - Support 10/12/16 bit Deep Color for Loop Out